jaabmar/private-pgd/README.md

 ## Overview

 The distribution of sensitive datasets plays a key role in data-driven decision-making across many fields, including healthcare and government.
 Nevertheless, the release of such datasets often leads to significant privacy concerns.
-Differential Privacy (DP) has emerged as an effective solution to address these concerns, ensuring privacy preservation in our increasingly data-centric world.
+Differential Privacy (DP) has emerged as an effective paradigm to address these concerns, ensuring privacy preservation in our increasingly data-centric world.

 PrivPGD is a novel approach for differentially private tabular data synthesis.
-It creates high-quality, privacy-preserving copies of protected tabular datasets from noisy measurements of their marginals.
+It creates high-quality, private copies of protected tabular datasets from noisy measurements of their marginals.
 PrivPGD leverages particle gradient descent coupled with an optimal transport-based divergence, which facilitates the efficient integration of marginal information during the dataset generation process.

 Key advantages of PrivPGD include:

-- State-of-the-Art Performance: Demonstrates superior performance in benchmarks and downstream tasks, especially with large datasets.
+- State-of-the-Art Performance: Demonstrates superior performance in benchmarks and downstream tasks.
 - Scalability: Features an optimized gradient computation suitable for parallelization on modern GPUs, making it particularly fast at handling large datasets and many marginals.
-- Geometry Preservation: Retains the geometry of dataset features, suck as rankings, aligning more naturally with the nuances of real-world data.
+- Geometry Preservation: Retains the geometry of dataset features, such as rankings, aligning more naturally with the nuances of real-world data.
 - Domain-Specific Constraints Incorporation: Enables the inclusion of additional constraints in the synthetic data.

 ## Contents